-City of Tyler Housing Agency is a public housing agency in Tyler, Texas that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+City of Tyler Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.

-As of the most recent VMS report, City of Tyler Housing Agency manages 959 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, City of Tyler Housing Agency manages 975 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 254 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 26 months on the waiting list1.